2025 In Review: Water

 Advancing Infrastructure Investment with State Revolving Funds

-State Revolving Funds (SRFs) are among the most powerful- but complex- tools for financing water infrastructure.
-In 2025, we continued supporting states in strengthening SRF policies to better serve communities and protect long-term impact.
+State Revolving Funds (SRFs) remain a powerful - but complex - tool for financing water infrastructure.
+In 2025, we continued to identify and share with states concrete, evidence-based ideas for strengthening their programs to better serve communities and protect the SRFs’ long-term impact.

 Accelerating Lead Service Line Replacement

-Throughout the year, we documented and shared examples of progress to ground that ambition in practice.
-Cities such as Akron, Ohio, have already completed full replacements, while others are on track to remove all lead service lines in the near term.
+The goal we helped elevate—eliminating LSLs within a decade—is no longer just aspirational.
+It’s actively being operationalized in more places.
+Throughout the year, we shared examples of progress to ground that ambition in practice.
+Cities such as Akron, Ohio, have already completed full replacements, while others are on track to remove all lead service lines well before the ten year deadline.
 We also tracked progress in states like Indiana, Michigan, New Jersey, New York, Ohio, Tennessee, and Wisconsin.
-In many states, sustained policy attention and implementation capacity are beginning to show results.
+In many states, sustained policy attention and implementation capacity are beginning to show real results.
+Still, we recognize the path isn’t smooth.
+Achieving our shared goals depends on aligning program rules, funding and financing strategies, local capacity, and public trust.
+That’s where our team continues to add value.

 Driving Investment in Green Infrastructure